eurostat/eurostat-map.js/docs/tutos/quick/README.md

 ![map 3](map3.png)

+For more information on how to specify the map statistics (from a CSV file or region by region), see the [documentation](../../reference.md#eurostat-database).

 ## More customisation

-- Describe how to go through the documentation

-Different types of maps.
+Each map can be customised in many different ways.
+To explore the possibilities, see the [documentation](../../reference.md#eurostat-database).

 ## Publish the map

-- Explain how to insert the code snippet in a CMS
+To publish a map defined with eurostat-map.js, simply insert the code snippet into your HTM webpage.